alecmuffett/draft-muffett-end-to-end-secure-messaging/draft-muffett-end-to-end-secure-messaging-01.md

 conversation participants,
 via that new message.

-### Non-Participation

-It follows that
-for any given message,
-all entities
-that exist
-outside of
-the above-defined sets of participants will be "non-participants" in respect of that message.

 ## Equality of Participation

 All participants
 **MUST** be peers who
-**MUST** have equal access
-to the PCASM
+**MUST** have equal means of access to the PCASM of any message;
-of any message
-for which they
+see also
-have access; see "Integrity of Participation".
+"Integrity of Participation".

 ## Closure of Conversation